 Negotiate for closing creditsNegotiate for closing credits

 Instead of negotiating for price reductions, negotiate for closing credits.
-This money can then go directly towards paying off some of your remaining closing costs.
+This money can then pay off some of your remaining closing costs.
 For example, consider the difference between a $10,000 reduction in the sales price and $10,000 in closing credits.